Boris Johnson's mother dies aged 79 | ExBulletin

 Daughter of lawyer Sir James Fawcett, President of the European Commission of Human Rights in the 1970s, Mrs Johnson Wahl studied English at the University of Oxford.

-She interrupted her studies to travel to America with Stanley Johnson whom she married in 1963 before returning to complete her studies as the first undergraduate married woman at her university, Lady Margaret Hall.
+She interrupted her studies to travel to America with Stanley Johnson – whom she married in 1963 – before returning to complete her studies as her college’s first undergraduate married woman, Lady Margaret Hall.

 In the years following her divorce, she refused to accept her former husband’s money, earning a living by selling paintings.
-She later recalled that she was very hardened.
+She later recalled that she was “very tough”.

 At the age of 40, she was diagnosed with Parkinson’s disease, but she never let her disease prevent her from painting, stabilizing herself with a walker while she worked.